petref/Infinity_List/README.md

-Server runs on port 5000
+Server runs on port 5000 <br>
-Client runs on port 3000
+Client runs on port 3000 <br>
-Both can be started by "npm run dev"
+Both can be started by "npm run dev" <br>